 Migrated to the web, that same invocation now looks like this:

 Note except for the namespace decoration, the syntax is identical—and we expect to clean up the namespace noise Real Soon Now.

 How this works:

-The purpose of aspect oriented programming (AOP) is to remove clutter from source code by hiding common concerns—a classic example is logging, which, without AOP, adds needless clutter to the source code of every method that you want to include a logging function.
+The purpose of code weaving is to remove clutter from source code by hiding common concerns—a classic example is logging, which normally adds needless clutter to the source code of every method that you want to include a logging function.
 WebMAP5 uses this same technique to remove “webification” clutter from the generated source code.
 Using the Roslyn compiler platform from Microsoft, we “inject” or weave the code into the source code, generating a set of new C# files which are then compiled into MSIL.
 The C# files are found under the \obj folder, but normally you would never need to look at these files.

 Why this matters: